Which champagne glass type is right for me?

 Champagne Flutes

-The flute style is typically the most popular glass shape for Champagne; it looks elegant and features a nice long stem making it easy for the hand; it’s probably the most recognisable.
+The flute style is typically the most popular glass shape for Champagne; it looks elegant and features a nice long stem making it easy for the hand; it's probably the most recognisable.
 The elongated shape provides a good-sized serving, allowing plenty of Champagne to be held within your bowl and excess bubbles on the initial pour from bottle to glass.
+The long stem is essential as it allows you to place your hand here rather than on the bowl, thus preventing your wine from warming too quickly and stopping your fingers from marking the glass.

 Pictured: Schott Zwiesel Ivento Champagne Glass